-- If too high or not specified, the timeout is assigned by the Server, based on its own configuration. - If LS sequence is omitted, the setting is ignored.
+- ▶ If too high or not specified, the timeout is assigned by the Server, based on its own configuration. - If LS sequence is omitted, the setting is ignored.

-♦ LS ack
+♦ LS\ack

 Optional.
 Only if the stream connection is on WS transport.
-If false the REQOK response is not sent.
+If ${\tt false}$ the ${\tt REQOK}$ response is not sent.

-- Skipping the REQOK response may be useful when sending frequent loads of messages with no requirements for processing.
-E.g. when sending the status of a frequently updated object. - Ignored if used with HTTP transport, as an HTTP response is always sent. - Default value is true.
+- ▶ Skipping the REQOK response may be useful when sending frequent loads of messages with no requirements for processing.
+E.g. when sending the status of a frequently updated object.
+Note that a successful message submission is also notified with MSGDONE on the stream connection. - ▶ If the request fails, the consequent REQERR OF ERROR response is always sent. - Ignored if used with HTTP transport, as an HTTP response is always sent. - Default value is true.